 Over 100 years old, this quarry began operations in the 1860s.
 The site has been home to a number of companies, including Canadian Gypsum, LaFarge Construction and most recently Guelph DoLime.
-The quarry had been closed a few years prior to when these photos were taken (2004).

 It's a fairly bleak landscape.
 Flat plains, steep cliffs and a lake fill in the 150 acre site.
 The only vegetation to be found remains at the outskirts of the operation.
 Industrial equipment and a small number of buildings sit clustered on the northern edge of the property.

 This visit didn't allow for time to properly photograph the buildings on site.
 Unfortunately, they were demolished a few months later.